 Painting your home can’t always be done when you want to.
 If you are painting the exterior of your home, you need to consider humidity, rain, wind, dirt and salt which can all contribute to a subpar finish.
 Even interior painting can be tricky to complete at the wrong time of the year due to drying times.
+Here we will explain why spring is best time to paint your house.

 A professional painter will have the right knowledge and equipment to paint all year-round, but if you are DIY painting, be sure to follow our guide below for the best time to paint your house, and crucial times to avoid.